tindzk/blog/articles/transliteration.md

 |------|
 | щ    |

 Unlike Russian, Ukrainian does not have a hard sign.
 Instead, it has a soft sign and an apostrophe.
 There is experimental support for disambiguating apostrophes by looking at the context.
 This only works if the left and right context is available.
 For example, the word *п'ять* (English: *five*), corresponds to *p'yat'*.
-The first apostrophe stays an apostrophe, whereas the second becomes a soft sign.
+The first apostrophe comes from an apostrophe, whereas the second comes from a soft sign.

-The above rules converged after numerous modifications from the official *National 2010* government rules.
+The above rules converged after numerous modifications from the [official *National 2010* government rules](http://zakon1.rada.gov.ua/laws/show/55-2010-%D0%BF).
 For more information on the reasoning behind the mappings, please refer to the project page.

 ## Library
 The library can be used as follows: